rafaelrcamargo/known.nvim/README.md

 - Neoclip:
   - A clipboard manager to copy and paste from the Neovim buffer.
 - Feline:
-  - A statusline to show information about the current buffer.
+  - A status line to show information about the current buffer.
 - Bufferline:
   - A tabline to show the open buffers.
 - Nvim-tree: